bshmueli/ReactionGIF/README.md

 # ReactionGIF

-ReactionGIF is a unique dataset of around 30K sarcastic tweets and their GIF reactions.
+ReactionGIF is a unique dataset of 30K sarcastic tweets and their GIF reactions.

-To find out more about ReactionGIF, check out our ["Happy dance, slow clap"](https://arxiv.org/abs/2105.09967) paper (soon to appear in ACL 2021).
+To find out more about ReactionGIF, check out our paper ["Happy Dance, Slow Clap: Using Reaction GIFs to Predict Induced Affect on Twitter"](https://arxiv.org/abs/2105.09967) (soon to appear in ACL 2021).

 Use this repository to download ReactionGIF.
 The repository includes the following data files:

   * `ReactionGIF.ids.json` with original tweet IDs in [jsonlines](https://jsonlines.org) format.

+The fields included for each tweet are:
+* ``idx``: record number (note: record numbers are not sequential)
+* `original_id`: the tweet ID of the original tweet which contains the eliciting text
-Additional fields for each original tweet include the ID of the reply tweet containing the reaction GIF, and the reaction category of the GIF.
+* ``reply_id``: the tweet ID of the reply tweet which contains the reaction GIF
-More information is available in the "Happy dance, slow clap" paper.
+* ``label``: the reaction category

 To comply with Twitter's privacy policy, the dataset  include only the tweet IDs.
-To fetch the original tweet texts, follow these steps:
+To fetch the original tweets' texts, follow these steps:

   * Install the latest version of Tweepy: